-Evergrande is the largest Chinese real estate developer by U.S. dollar-denominated debt, which stood over $18 billion in 2021.
+Evergrande is the largest Chinese real estate developer by U.S. dollar-denominated debt.
+In fact, it stood at over $18 billion in 2021.
 It had a total of $300 billion in liabilities last year.

 On Tuesday, the company said it would continue actively maintaining communication with creditors.
-It strives to resolve risks and protect all groups’ legitimate rights and interests.
+Furthermore, it hopes to resolve risks and protect all groups’ legitimate rights and interests.

 According to Tuesday’s Hong Kong stock exchange filing, Evergrande added that a demolition order only applied to 39 buildings.